soodaayush/cs50x-2024/README.md

 ## Challenges

-I struggled mainly in the earlier weeks (Weeks 1 - 5) as I was required to write code in C, a language different from those I have used before.
+I struggled mainly in the earlier weeks (Weeks 1 - 5) as I was required to write code in C, a language that I am unfamiliar with due to its different nature when compared to languages I have already learned.

 ## Lessons Learned